User37som/libbitcoin/bx-uri-encode.md

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.
 -l [--label]         The value of the label parameter.
--m [--message]       The value of the label parameter.
+-m [--message]       The value of the message parameter.
 -r [--request]       The value of the payment request parameter.

 Arguments (positional):